 Expect unforeseen obstacles and intense pressure to succeed.
 Resistance may manifest silently as withheld support or more overtly through complaints.
 It's crucial to monitor these signs and respond with pastoral grace.

-A campaign is a marathon, often spanning several years, and moments of fatigue are inevitable.
+A campaign is a marathon, often spanning several years, and fatigue is inevitable.
 Maintaining your energy and clarity is essential.
-Your communication must be consistent across all channels—sermons, emails, and small group materials—as message drift will only confuse the congregation.
-A structured timeline is vital to keeping everything on track.
+Messaging must be consistent across all channels—sermons, emails, and small group materials—because message drift will only confuse the congregation.
+A well-designed timeline is vital to keeping everything on track.

 Using Your Blueprint for a Successful Capital Campaign